blakeyoung81/blakesthoughts/src/content/blog/worth-of-a-soul.md

 ---
-title: "Worth of a soul is great in the eyes of God"
+title: "The Worth of a Soul"
-pubDate: 2025-02-28
+description: "Exploring the inherent value and dignity of human life through philosophical and religious perspectives."
-description: "A philosophical exploration of human value, judgment, and the complexities of character in a deterministic universe."
+pubDate: 2024-06-10
-tags: ["Philosophy", "Religion", "Determinism", "Ethics"]
+tags: ["Religion", "Philosophy", "Meaning", "Truth"]
 draft: false
 ---